It’s Four O’clock in the Morning, I Really Should Be Snoring!

-At any given moment I am singing out an F6 opera note and reaching nirvana.
-As the car shoots towards the ground, I envision myself a dragon, wings extended, the sun highlighting my veins along with my vulnerable soft spot exposed between my armor.
-Exhaling plumes of fire I prepare for the death defying impact.
-I am both exhilarated and petrified at the same time.
-If I’m going down, I’m going down to a standing ovation.
+At the top of the hill I was singing out an F6 opera note and reaching nirvana, but as the car plunged I was like a dragon, wings extended, the sun highlighting my veins along with my vulnerable soft spot exposed between my armor.
+Exhaling plumes of fire I prepared for the death defying impact, both exhilarated and petrified at the same time.
+If I was to go down, I would go down to a standing ovation.

-Okay, maybe the meals weren’t gourmet and the boys playing outside were naked and covered in mud from the pond, but I was filled with a calmness caressed by the expansive views of horse and cow-strewn fields and snow covered mountains.
-No people, no traffic, only the occasional crash of thunder and flash of a lightening bolt to disturb the peace.
+Okay, maybe the meals weren’t gourmet and the boys playing outside were naked and covered in mud from the pond, but I was filled with a calmness caressed by the expansive views of horse, coyote and cow-strewn fields and snow covered mountains.
+No people, no traffic, only the occasional crash of thunder and flash of a lightning bolt to disturb the peace.

-Here, in our current sweet home, we still harmoniously? move together, albeit much less peace as the boys tend to stay inside more.
+Here, in our current sweet home, we still harmoniously move together, albeit much less peacefully as the boys tend to stay inside more.
 As soon as the tiny tornado of testosterone leaves the house I shut the door and lean against it looking at my faithful Daemon, Muki, while inhaling deeply.
 Time to work.

-Heading downstairs to my cold, dark dungeon of an office to write I gather my mob into a Flinstone type of floppy bun.
+Heading downstairs to my cold, dark dungeon of an office to write I gather my mop into a Flintstone type of floppy bun.
 Pj’s still on.
 Dishes dirty and stacked in the sink.
 I have eight hours to work before becoming a mom again.

-Hitting the social media newsreel hard I dive in, wondering what social media will throw my way today.
+Hitting my newsfeeds hard I dive in, wondering what social media will throw my way today.
 And then I dive into the center of the web, spinning my threads until Muki lays her head on my lap at 12:30pm reminding me that it’s time to release the back and get outside.

 As we plow our way up mountains, I take the time to breathe, experience and gather more material.
 And then I head back to the cellar to wrap things up before I shed the blogging skin and return back to my family.

 As they say, with adversity comes opportunity.
-Things are pretty good despite the fact that Baddy’s spirit is on the edge of being broken from working for a man who promises the moon to his clients and expects his steadfast crew to deliver.
-As for me, where I once had an office with windows clouded by the breath of White-Tailed Does peaking in with curiosity, their white speckled Fawns by their side, I am now hunkered down with no windows, working through editorial concepts and mapping out a tour-de-force agenda in an attempt to execute the master plan and rebuild an empire of gold.
+Things are pretty good despite the fact that our spirits are on the edge of being broken from working so hard, leaving little time for revival.
+Where I once had an office with windows clouded by the breath of White-Tailed Does peaking in with curiosity, their white speckled Fawns by their side, I am now hunkered down with no windows, working through editorial concepts and mapping out a tour-de-force agenda in an attempt to execute the master plan and build an empire of gold.